International Shipping

 • To inquire about the status of a species, please contact us.
 For CITES permits, contact your government’s wildlife management agency.

-• Permits are required for mammals listed in CITES Appendix I or Appendix II, either in the country of origin or in the U.S. In addition, permits are also required for mammals resembling threatened or endangered species (e.g. the North American black bear).
+• Permits are required for mammals listed in CITES Appendix I or Appendix II, either in the country of origin or in the U.S.

 • Actual quantities and species of teeth sent to Matson’s Lab MUST BE LESS THAN OR EQUAL TO the quantities and species given in the accompanying CITES permits.
 If there is a greater quantity of teeth for any species, or if there are teeth from a species not listed on the permit, the shipment can be seized by USFWS inspectors.